Applying for a position in the HSU Election is like applying for any other job.

 • Projects you've worked on in a job, volunteering role, or in your studies

-You should try and mention how these experiences will enable you to be effective as an Officer, or how they show voters that you can be trusted with responsibility.
+Try and mention how these experiences will enable you to be a good Officer, or how they show voters you can be trusted with responsibility.

-It can reflect your values and priorities, but it also doesn't need to be too serious - some of the best campaign slogans are a pun or a rhyme.
-You could include it your other campaign material as well to ensure it sticks!
+The slogan could reflect your values and priorities, but it doesn't need to be too serious - some of the best campaign slogans are puns or rhymes.

 • Together We Khan! - NUS Elections, 2020: Sarah Khan for VP Welfare and Liberation